 2. The example shown in this article is a special case and not the best option from the connection security point of view.
 Use this option only if you do not know which ports and protocols are used on a server or network device.
 In this case, security should be performed directly by means of a device where all ports are open.
 We recommend that you only open certain ports and protocols in port forwarding necessary for the server or network device to function.

 Before setting up the port forwarding rule, register the device in your Keenetic on the 'Device lists' page and enable the 'Static IP' option by specifying the local IP address for this host.

 Then, on the 'Port forwarding' page, create a forwarding rule for all ports.

 Enable the port forwarding rule.

-In the 'Output' field, select the device, connection or interface to which the appropriate traffic will be forwarded (in our example it is a computer named 'Server' that is registered in the home network).
+In the 'Output' field, select the device, connection or interface to which the appropriate traffic will be forwarded (in our example, it is a computer named 'Server' registered in the home network).